OR, AN ACCIDENT BEFORE LEAVING FOR PARADISE, JUST THE USUAL SHIT FROM A CRASHING AND BASHING OLD BIRD.

 This of course happened on a Sunday, luckily here though they don’t really rest on a Sunday and the pharmacies were open.
 I knew I needed a wrist brace whatever this injury was, however not one of them had one.
 I bought Arnica cream however then was told I could go to the hospital clinic down the road and they could sell me one and do an x-ray.
-Of course I didn’t follow that advice not wanting to walk round more in the midday sun so I went to my sangria bar where by luck a table of the owners friends sat ,two of whom were nurses.
-I was told to go get bandage, paracetamol and an anti-inflammatory and come back and they would patch me up and give my arse the jab.
+Of course, I didn’t follow that advice not wanting to walk around more in the midday sun so I went to my sangria bar whereby luck a table of the owners’ friends sat, two of whom were nurses.
+I was told to go get a bandage, paracetamol and an anti-inflammatory and come back and they would patch me up and give my arse the jab.

 The bus ride.